nicki419/Open-3-Step/readme.md

 # Open 3 Step

-(WIP) Open-Source Circuit and code for custom built 120/240V 3-step (or  n-step) light bulb dimmer working by turning off/on the light switch  quickly to switch between brightness levels.
+Open-Source Circuit and code for custom built 120/240V 3-step (or  n-step) light bulb dimmer working by turning off/on the light switch  quickly to switch between brightness levels.
 Also provides  memory-functionality to non-memory 3-step bulbs.
+Please take the time to read everything.
+It would mean a lot to me.
+Otherwise, just move on to docs/howto.md

 ---